cgomesf/python-training-LV1-workshops/README.md

 Pycharm will immediately prompt you that a default interpreter was set up.
 We are going to change this.

+_Note: it's recommended to set up a new virtual environment for each project, so that you always keep their dependencies separate._

 If you don't see the prompt, you can always find the settings via the PyCharm menu (in the Preferences/Settings, search for Python interpreter).

 **Click on "Configure a Python interpreter..."**